MUDAL/Altera_FPGA_Projects/EP4CE6_Projects/P1_7_Segment/README.md

 - After Quartus opens, click on the ``Processing`` tab
 - Click on ``Start Compilation``
 - After compilation, click on ``Program Device(Open Programmer)``
-- Load the demo project into the FPGA
+- When the Programmer window opens, load the demo project into the FPGA by clicking ``Start``